 NASA discovers 3 planets that could support life

 NASA and the University of Liege in Belgium have discovered seven, new Earth-sized planets orbiting Trappist-1, a nearby star that is cooler and smaller than the Sun.
-"The discovery gives us a hint that finding a second Earth is not a matter of if, but when," said Thomas Zurbechen, associate administrator of the Science Mission Directorate at NASA Headquarters in Washington.
+Trappist-1e is the closest habitable planet to Trappist-1, followed by Trappist-1f, and Trappist-1g.

 |Title